Leśna

 Leśna (Marklissa) is a town in Lubań County, Lower Silesian Voivodeship, in south-western Poland, close to the Czech border.
 It is the seat of the administrative district (gmina) called Gmina Leśna.
 As of 2019, the town has a population of 4,439.

 Geography

 The town is situated north of the Jizera Mountains on the left banks of the Kwisa River, the eastern edge of the historic Upper Lusatia region.
 In the south, a border crossing leads to Jindřichovice pod Smrkem in Bohemia.

 Lake Leśnia, a reservoir of the Kwisa River, is located east of the town.

 History

-Leśna Castle, erected on the border with the Polish Duchy of Silesia about 1.5 km southeast of the town, was first mentioned in a 1247 deed.
-King Wenceslaus I of Bohemia ceded it to the Meissen bishop Conrad I of Wallhausen.
-The fortress probably lost its strategic importance with the construction of Czocha Castle further east in the early 14th century.
-In 1319, it passed to the Polish Duchy of Jawor.
+Origins and medieval development

+The earliest historical record dates back to 1247, when King Wenceslaus I of Bohemia granted the border castle of Leśna (castrum Lesne) to the Bishop of Meißen Conrad I of Wallhausen.
+This stronghold served as a frontier fortress for the historical region of Upper Lusatia, guarding an important river crossing while protecting the territory against the neighboring Piast duchies of Silesia.